Welcome to Glencoe Troop 28!

 We encourage (but do not require) scouts to participate in the BSA Advancement program where scouts learn life skills and earn merit badges to advance through the Scouts BSA ranks from Scout to Eagle.
 Many scouts find that they are able to advance simply by doing what scouts do – camping, and attending meetings and activities – so that if and when they are ready to pursue Advancement more methodically, they already have a strong foundation.

-Troop 28 has around 30 active scouts ranging from 11 to 17 years of age, with a wide variety of scouting and non-scouting interests and talents including musicians, thespians, varsity athletes, debaters, and more.
+Troop 18 and 28 includes scouts aged 11 to 17 years of age, with a wide variety of scouting and non-scouting interests and talents including musicians, thespians, varsity athletes, debaters, and more.
+As a smaller troop, there are plenty of opportunities for scouts to mentor and be mentored by older scouts.
 In recent years, the vast majority of scouts in our troop who remain active into high school has targeted and achieved Eagle rank.
-Troop 28 has scouts who have achieved Eagle every year, even during the COVID-19 pandemic, with 10 scouts completing their Eagle rank between 2019 and 2022.
+Troop 28 has scouts who have achieved Eagle every year, even during the COVID-19 pandemic, with 16 scouts recognized as Eagle scouts between 2017 and 2023.

 The troop provides a variety of ways for scouts to grow and advance through weekly meetings, outdoor adventures, service projects, and leadership opportunities, and by facilitating Troop 28 scouts’ participation in third-party programs such as merit badge programs, summer and High Adventure camps, and other scouting activities like the local Council’s competitive First Aid Meet and Klondike Derby.
 You can get a sense of our upcoming activities by viewing Troop 28’s current calendar of events, or by viewing our list of past activities or photo galleries.